Fortiz2305/blog/content/posts/column-oriented-databases.md

 <img src="/images/columnar-databases/database-disk.png"/>

 **The main difference between row-oriented and column-oriented databases is in the way they store data on the disk**.
-Row-oriented solutions store the whole row in the same disk block, while columnar databases stores data by column, rather than my row.
+Row-oriented solutions store the whole row in the same disk block, while columnar databases stores data by column, rather than by row.
 So, in column-oriented databases each disk block has values of a single column for multiple rows.

 Let's see it with an example.
 Consider we have the database table below, with three records and three columns (name, age and occupation).